hotsumo/otomo/README.md

 For example, Otomo manage cookie and session, handle xml/html using `nokogiri` and `json`

-Actually, I wasn't very happy with what I tried.
-Net/http is a bit too low level to make things clear easily when you use session, and some HTTP robots was way to specialized/high-level for me.
+Actually, I wasn't very happy with other gems I tried.
+Net/http is a bit too low level to make things clear easily when you use sessions, and some HTTP robots was way too specialized/high-level for me.

 Here comes the man in the middle !